-- authenticity: “public key” cryptography such as RSA or Elliptic Curve algorithms that used in TLS handshakes;
+- Authenticity: “public key” cryptography such as RSA or Elliptic Curve algorithms that are used in TLS handshakes;

-- confidentiality: “symmetric key” cryptography such as AES that is used to encrypt TLS messages.
+- Confidentiality: “symmetric key” cryptography such as AES, which is commonly used to encrypt TLS messages.

 For modern communications (and preferably for secure boot), cryptography is necessary.
 Unfortunately cryptography and IoT are not a good fit: